 While an insurance agent might make the claims process seem straightforward and businesslike when you are purchasing a policy, the actual claims process can be a much rockier road.
-When an insured’s home suffers property damage at the hands of vandals, the policyholder generally can progress through the process more efficiently and obtain a better result with an understanding of insurance claims.
+When an insured’s home suffers property damage, the policyholder generally can progress through the process more efficiently and obtain a better result with an understanding of insurance claims.
 Whether the dispute is related to nonpayment, underpayment, or unjustified delays, there are a number of steps that can get your claim off to the right start.

 The most important initial step is to understand your rights because the insurance industry is heavily regulated.
 State law covers a wide range of topics in terms of defining applicable practices for insurers when it comes to settling claims, bill collection, and other matters.
 While the specifics of applicable statutes might vary, the name of this type of law in most states might be something like the “Unfair Insurance Settlement Practices Act” or the “Unfair Insurance Practice Act,” or some similar name.
 One way to learn more about the law in your state that governs the practices of insurers is to contact your state’s insurance regulatory agency.

 Although every state is unique and enacts laws that have differences in terms of detail and nuance, the vast majority of states impose regulations regarding the following issues:

 - An insurer cannot request production of unnecessary forms with the objective to delay the adjustment or payment of a claim.

 - Insurers are not permitted to withhold payment under one portion of a policy to compel an insured to settle another portion of the claim.
 If the insurer refuses to pay under the collision portion of a policy to pressure a policyholder to settle a liability claim, this type of “claims extortion” generally is prohibited.